mhavey/marklogic/uml2es/tutorials/papyrus_model_edit.md

 ### Moving the Model Into MarkLogic

 The UML-to-Entity Services toolkit will transform your Papyrus UML model into the Entity Services form expected by MarkLogic.
-You follow the same approach as the numerous examples of this toolkit.
+You now follow the same approach as the numerous [examples](../examples) of this toolkit.
 You use a gradle project to ingest your model to MarkLogic and convert it to Entity Services.
-For this tutorial, use the gradle project in uml2es/tutorials/gradle directory of your local clone.
+For this tutorial, use the gradle project in [uml2es/tutorials/gradle](gradle) directory of your local clone.
 You first need to setup a database and deploy the transform.

 - The first step is to review and modify gradle.properties; set suitable values for hostname, ports, username/password, and application name.
 - Next copy your Papyrus model to the gradle directory.
 Papyrus saves the model in the file PapyrusPerson.uml in the MyPapyrusProject of your Eclipse workspace.
 Copy that file to the gradle directory.
 Rename the file PapyrusPerson.xml.